 \subsection{Notations}

-We first recall the standard optimization problem with weight-decay.
-Let $\mathcal{N}$ be a network with parameters \textbf{w}, trained over the dataset $\mathcal{D}$ containing $N$ pairs of input/groundtruth pairs $(x_i, y_i)$.
-The network is trained through the error function $\mathcal{E}$, penalized by a weight-decay with a coefficient $\mu$ ~\cite{NIPS1991_563, Plaut1986ExperimentsOL}.
-The training process then consists in minimizing the objective function $\mathcal{L}$ defined as:
+We first recall the standard optimization problem with weight decay.
+Let $\mathcal{N}$ be a network with parameters $\mathbf{w}$, trained over dataset $\mathcal{D}$ containing $N$ pairs of input/groundtruth pairs $(x_i, y_i)$.
+The network is trained through error function $\mathcal{E}$, and penalized by a weight decay with a coefficient $\mu$ ~\cite{NIPS1991_563, Plaut1986ExperimentsOL}.
+The training process thus involves minimizing the objective function $\mathcal{L}$, defined as:

-\subsection{The birth and rebirth of pruning}
+\subsection{The Birth and Rebirth of Pruning}

-The idea behind \textit{pruning} is that although it seems that the larger the network, the better its performance, not all of their parts seem to be useful once trained.
-Such parts may be removed without penalizing the performance.
+Although network size correlates with performance, the fundamental observation that motivates pruning is that not all of a trained network's parts seem to be useful.
+Unnecessary parts may be removed without penalizing performance.

-At the end of the '80s and at the beginning of the '90s, the field of pruning already sprouted from a few seminal studies~\cite{NIPS1992_647, optimalbd, NIPS1988_119}.
-At the time, as observed by Reed~\cite{248452}, two major branches cohabited: 1) sensitivity calculation methods, which consisted in evaluating the contribution of each parameter to the error function and in pruning those which contributed the least, and 2) penalty-term methods, which penalized weights globally so as to encourage convergence to networks having a few big weights rather than lots of small ones.
-It is worth mentioning that pruning was originally intended to help the generalization of networks instead of being a compression method per se.
+At the end of the 1980s and at the beginning of the 1990s, the field of pruning quickly expanded from a few seminal studies~\cite{NIPS1992_647, optimalbd, NIPS1988_119}.
+At the time, as observed by Reed~\cite{248452}, two major branches cohabited: (1) sensitivity calculation methods, which consisted in evaluating the contribution of each parameter to the error function and in pruning those which contributed the least, and (2) penalty-term methods, which penalized weights globally so as to encourage convergence to networks having a few big weights rather than lots of small ones.
+It is worth mentioning that pruning was originally intended to help the generalization of networks, rather than being a compression method per se.

-This field of research seems to have almost completely vanished during the ensuing decade, only to be resurrected by Han \etal~\cite{han2015learning} in 2015.
-From this work on, the number of pruning investigations has expanded so quickly as to make any reviewing task a challenging one~\cite{blalock2020state}.
+This field of research seems to have almost completely vanished during the ensuing decade, only to be resurrected by Han~et~al.~\cite{han2015learning}.
+Since then, the number of pruning investigations has expanded so quickly that it has made any reviewing task a challenging one~\cite{blalock2020state}.